Thanet District: Economy

 New projects underway include: A new community centre for Broadstairs.
 Redevelopment and renovations are to be undertaken at Margate's Dreamland (a Heritage Amusement Park); Cliftonville (Lido site); and a Holiday Inn (hotel), now open.
 A large retail and residential development on Ramsgate seafront, known as Royal Sands, started construction in 2011 but was quickly halted.
 A multimillion-pound art gallery The Turner Contemporary (opened by Tracey Emin in April 2011) in Margate and this has created the opening of many new shops in the Margate old town and visitor numbers have far exceeded expectation.
 Margate has been chosen as a Mary Portas retail town.
 Large investment and building work is taking place in schools across the island.

 In addition, the District Council has introduced an empty property initiative and has compulsory purchased empty and derelict buildings with the objective of bringing them back into use.

 The Thanet Offshore Wind Project, near North Foreland, began operating in September 2010.
 The project is expected to have a total capacity of up to 300 MW which, on average, is sufficient to supply approximately 240,000 homes with green energy.
 The project will thus make a significant contribution to the government's national and regional renewable energy targets.
 Thanet Earth is the largest greenhouse development in the UK, covering an area of 91 hectares with 7 greenhouses each the size of 10 football pitches producing cucumbers, tomatoes and peppers all year.

-Margate, Ramsgate and Broadstairs each have shopping centres with a mix of local and national retailers complemented by Northdown Road, Cliftonville, Westgate and Birchington.
-Westwood at the centre of Thanet has seen much major development in recent years with the building of Westwood Cross shopping centre which is the home of national retailers and several restaurant chains including a Travelodge hotel.
+Margate, Ramsgate and Broadstairs each have shopping centres with a mix of local and national retailers complemented by Northdown Road, Cliftonville, Westgate and Birchington-on-Sea.
+Westwood at the centre of Thanet has seen much major development in recent years with the building of Westwood Cross shopping centre which is the home of national retailers and several restaurant chains.
 Associated development has taken place around the shopping centre spawning other retail parks.
-National retailer Primark opened a new superstore in October 2012, the largest Primark store in Kent.